 Program:

-Organized activities and actions that utilize resources to produced desired outcomes.
+Organized activities and actions that utilize resources to produce desired outcomes.
 Programs exist within an organization.
+United Way funds programs, and not agencies as a whole.

 Indicators: